 and gateway D will update the cache with the current data snapshot.

-Creating a new order.
-Click to enlarge
+Creating a new order

 Importantly, after this API refactoring, we end up with a system in which we can remove gateway D and make the client itself perform its duty.
 Nothing prevents the client from: